The-Nightman/ED-VotingJSON/README.md

 2. Open the sidebar on the right of the application and select the checkboxes that apply to the gamemodes you want in your rotation.

-3. Close the sidebar and in the main area of the app you will see a list of selected gamemodes and options for each, select the server overrides you wish to apply to that gamemode and then select the maps you wish to play.
+3. Close the sidebar and in the main area of the app you will see a list of selected gamemodes and options for each, select the server overrides you wish to apply to that gamemode and then select the maps you wish to play and then click the OK button to the right of the gamemode name.
+Feel free to repeat this step as many times as needed whenever a change is made.

-4. Once you are happy with your rotation click the save button in the top right of the app and save the `voting.json` file if the `.../Eldewrito 0.6/mods/server` folder.
+4. Once you are happy with your rotation click the save button in the top right of the app and save the `voting.json` file in the `.../Eldewrito 0.6/mods/server` folder.

 5. You should now be able to launch your server with your new playlist rotation in your `voting.json` file.